How to Transfer Land Title in the Philippines 2023

 - Copy for the Condominium Corporation or Homeowner’s Association

 - Photocopies of IDs of all signatories in the deed; all photocopies must have 3 signatures of the owner of the ID; IDs are called “competent evidence of identity” and are defined as a “current identification document issued by an official agency bearing the photograph and signature of the individual”.
 Examples: Valid Passport, Valid Driver’s License, Valid license cards issued by the Professional Regulations Commission, etc. Important: Do not use expired IDs.

 - Official Receipt of the Notary Public for the notarization of the deed.

 - Certified True Copy of the Title (Get 3 copies.)
 You will get this from the Registry of Deeds that has jurisdiction over the property.

-- Certified true copy of the latest Tax Declaration.
-When you request for the certified true copies of the latest Tax Declaration indicate for “BIR Purposes”.
+- Certified True copy of the latest Tax Declaration.
+When you request for the certified true copies of the latest Tax Declaration indicate that the request for the copies are for “BIR Purposes”.
 Please take note that there are separate tax declarations for the land and for the improvement (ex. house, building).
 The Tax Declaration is issued by the Assessor’s Office of the city or municipality where the property is located.

 - Latest Tax Declaration

 - Latest Official Receipts of Real Property Tax payments